ShuDun23/t-Welsch-and-RAR1MC/README.md

 - we provide two detailed examples for reproducing Fig.5(b) and Fig.6(c).
 Please find main_sigma1.m and main_sigma2.m, respectively.

-For MIMO radar data:

-- ss

 For detailed hyperparameter settings, please refer to the latest paper.

-Should you have any questions, please feel free to reach out Russell SHENG @ hnsheng2-c@my.cityu.edu.hk
+Should you have any questions, please feel free to reach out to Russell SHENG @ hnsheng2-c@my.cityu.edu.hk